 Here are a few other tips to help chalk paint dry faster:

 - Apply thin coats.
-Thin coats dry faster than thick coats
+Thin coats dry faster than thick coats.

-- Apply the chalk paint in open spaces or outdoors
+- Apply the chalk paint in open spaces or outdoors.

 - Do not overlap the paint more than twice.

-- Apply the chalk paint early in the day
+- Apply the chalk paint early in the day.

 - Let existing coats dry before re-coat.
 If you re-coat too soon, the paint will remain sticky for several hours.

-You should know that chalk paint’s drying time is different from its curing time.
-When the paint is dry, you can re-coat but the paint has to cure before you can use it.
+Chalk paint’s drying time is different from its curing time.
+When the paint is dry, you can re-coat.
+But, to use the painted item, the chalk paint must cure.

-Does Chalk Paint Dry Fast?
+Why Does Chalk Paint Dry so Fast?

 Tip: Chalk paint will take longer to dry on porous materials like fresh wood.